jramshur/Code-Snippets/Power Query/Standardize column names.md

-## Power Query Column Name Standardization
+## Column Name Standardization

-This document outlines the procedure to standardize the column names of a table in Power Query.
+This procedure is used to standardize the column names using Power Query.
 The aim is to ensure column names consist only of lowercase letters, numbers, and the greater-than symbol (">").
 This standardization facilitates easier data manipulation and analysis by maintaining consistency and predictability in column naming conventions.

 ### Overview